But there is a bit more to going paperless than that. You need to think about your paperless workflow.

-There are many other ways to manage your paperless workflow, but I don’t think any of them are as simple and effective as what I have suggested, at least not for small firms.
-The above rules are clear and easy to follow, which makes it easy to hold lawyers and staff accountable if they don’t follow them.
+There are many other ways to manage your paperless workflow, but I do not think any of them are as simple and effective as what I have suggested, at least not for small firms.
+The above rules are clear and easy to follow, which makes it easy to hold lawyers and staff accountable if they do not follow them.

 Going paperless should be efficient, not tedious.